nbrochec/flute-physical-modelling/README.md

 ## License

-Certainly!
-Here's an updated version of the License section that includes the mention you requested:

-## License

 This project is licensed under the [MIT License](LICENSE), which applies to the specific code and resources created by the repository owner.
 However, please note that the original work of Cook, Garton, Karjalainen, and Välimäki, including their code and any associated licenses, retains its own separate licensing.

 The licenses and terms of use for the original work by Cook, Garton, Karjalainen, and Välimäki apply to their respective contributions.
 Any use, modification, or distribution of their work should comply with the licenses and terms specified by the original authors.